ABI-Software/scaffoldmaker/docs/scaffolds/vagus.rst

 ================

 The current subject-specific vagus scaffold is ``3D Nerve 1`` built from ``class MeshType_3d_nerve1``.
-The vagus scaffold needs an input file with segmentations to built from it.
+Each subject-specific vagus scaffold is built from an input file containing segmentations of the trunk, branches, level markers, radius and orientation points for that subject.

 Input file requirements
 -----------------------